anwielts/datasheet-for-dataset/dfd/datasheet/templates/collection_process.md

 # Collection Process

-*As with the previous section, dataset creators should read through these questions prior to any data collection to flag potential issues and then provide answers once collection is complete.*

 ## How was the data associated with each instance acquired?

 **Was the data directly observable (e.g., raw text, movie ratings)?**